 If you’re already using other plugins to integrate these services into your site, you can safely remove those plugins after configuring the add-on in WP Rocket.

 The developers of WP Rocket are the same people behind Imagify, one of our favorite image optimization services.
 If you’re looking for an easy-to-use WordPress plugin for optimizing images, take a look at Imagify.
-To learn more about image optimization and other optimization plugins and solutions, check out this article.
+And click to learn more about image optimization and other optimization plugins and solutions.

 Final Speed Tests